davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 * a Print-ready PDF file with all the games currently supported in the chosen customisation.
 * folder containing all individual lables as PNGs.
 These can be used to print out lables for just the games you want or have.

+> [!IMPORTANT]
-> [!IMPORTANT] the zip containing both the PDF file and images has not yet been uploaded
+> The zip containing both the PDF file and images has not yet been uploaded

 For a list of all current included games for each link, see the [Supported Games](#supported-games) section.